 - Create a message for your suppliers

 For a successful onboarding, suppliers must be approached with different messages and tactics.
-Message itself, the tone and frequency must all differ.
-Group your suppliers based on the amount and complexity of invoices, suppliers technological capabilities (either paper, PDF or e-invoice) and suppliers’ destination (local or foreign).
+The message itself, the tone and the frequency must all differ.
+Group your suppliers based on the amount and complexity of invoices, suppliers’ technological capabilities (either paper, PDF or e-invoice) and suppliers’ destination (local or foreign).

 - Set automatic replies for purchase invoice inbox

 Good practice is to set automatic replies for your purchase invoice inbox, in which you inform your suppliers of implementing e-invoices.

 - Notify your suppliers regularly and keep track

 Consistent communication is the key to successful onboarding.
 Use sample letters to notify suppliers of your preference of receiving e-invoices.
 At the same time keep track of the responses.